paulahemsi/cub3d/README.md

 * 13/04: Walls' bug fixed, now the rays know the correct collisions direction even in the tricky interseccions.
 Night vision implemented.

-* 14/04: I started to study the textures implementation, but then I realized I need to change some thinks in my structs.
+* 14/04: I started to study the textures implementation, but then I realized I need to change some things in my structs.
 Therefore, I'm refactoring the whole code, beggining with a reorganization of all the structs.
-Is getting much better, but it's a lot of work.
+It's getting much better, but it's a lot of work.

 * 15/04: New structs are implemented